 New Jersey’s Renewable Portfolio Standard

-- The solar alternative compliance payment (SACP), the penalty fee levied on compliance buyers who do not meet the state’s solar targets, is currently set at $323 per megawatt hour (1000 kWh) and decreases each year until 2028, at which point it will be set to $239.
+- The solar alternative compliance payment (SACP), the penalty fee levied on compliance buyers who do not meet the state’s solar targets, is reviewed each year by the NJ Board of Public Utilities and set higher than the estimated market cost of an SREC.
+The SACP ceiling for the current energy year is set at $268 per megawatt-hour (1000 kWh).

 - SRECs up to three years old can be sold in the New Jersey market.
 Therefore, customers who have registered their system on their own or through an aggregator will still be able to sell their SRECs, provided they were minted in the last three years.